leonj1/OpenAGI/README.md

 # OpenAGI

-Advanced AI-powered coding assistant with direct filesystem access.
+AI-powered coding assistant with direct filesystem access.
+No login required, just your API key.

 <div align="center">
   <img src="https://via.placeholder.com/800x400?text=OpenAGI" alt="OpenAGI Logo" width="400" />
 </div>

-## Overview

-OpenAGI provides developers with a powerful AI assistant capable of directly interacting with files, running commands, and providing intelligent code assistance.
-This standalone version allows integration with custom language models for maximum flexibility.
+## What is this thing?

+OpenAGI is a standalone coding assistant built from the TypeScript code extracted from the official Claude Code package by Anthropic (https://www.npmjs.com/package/@anthropic-ai/claude-code).

+The original extraction work was done by [dnakov/claude-code](https://github.com/dnakov/claude-code/), which I've forked and enhanced by removing the authentication requirements.
+Now you can use all the features with just an Anthropic API key - no login process needed.

+Future plans include adding support for multiple AI models through the [Vercel AI SDK](https://github.com/vercel/ai), making this tool even more versatile.

 ## Features

-- **Direct File Operations**: Edit, search, and analyze your codebase
+- **Direct File Operations**: Let AI edit your code while you grab another energy drink
-- **Command Execution**: Run commands without leaving the interface
+- **Command Execution**: Run terminal stuff without switching windows (productivity hack!)
-- **Model Flexibility**: Use Claude, GPT-4, or any custom model
+- **Model Flexibility**: Coming soon
-- **Smart Code Understanding**: Analyze and understand complex codebases
+- **Smart Code Understanding**: It actually gets your spaghetti code somehow
-- **Multi-Directory Support**: Switch working directories with ease
+- **Multi-Directory Support**: Jump around your project like a coding ninja
-- **Cross-Platform**: Works on Windows, macOS, and Linux
+- **Cross-Platform**: Works wherever you do (Windows/Mac/Linux)

 ## Installation